Mrakuzic4/Team5/game/Sprint3Reflection.md

 - Sprint Task Assignments
   * Decided on 02/25/21
-  * Sprint split into following tasks: player collision, enemy collision, new projectile enemy, new projectile item, level-loading
+  * Sprint split into following tasks: player collision, enemy collision, new projectile enemy, new projectile item, level-loading, new movable blocks

 - Overall team performance compared to Sprint2:
   * Each individual member contributed to the project and worked on their tasks.